How do I find my lost pet?

 I think my pet is at the shelter.
 What do I need to do?

-Please call or come to the Shelter immediately–pets can be reclaimed even when we’re closed!
+Please contact the Shelter immediately–pets can be reclaimed even when we’re closed!
+See reclaim hours here.
 By law, unclaimed pets may be made available for adoption 48 hours after arriving at the Shelter.

 - We cannot identify pets over the phone, so it is important that you or a family member or friend come to the Shelter to see if your pet is here.
 Directions and Hours.